Misrepresentation from Surphing and Christ Alone

 - Several times when I told them that I was being misrepresented, I was muted.

-- I told them several times times that their repeated muting of me and the restriction of my privilege of self defense as I saw fit was extremely aggravating and that I was trying very hard to maintain my composure in spite of their ill treatment.
+- I told them several times that their repeated muting of me and the restriction of my privilege of self-defense as I saw fit was extremely aggravating and that I was trying very hard to maintain my composure in spite of their ill treatment.
 I was told to stop whining and answer their questions.

 In short, I was treated very badly.
 After about an hour-and-a-half of this, I couldn't take it any longer.
 I left their room and opened my own room where I could have freedom of discussion.

 On Aug.
-16, 2005 Surphing published a blog about me, which I kept.
+16, 2005, Surphing published a blog about me, which I kept.
 I have quoted her and responded.
-My goal is not to malign her, but to try and set the record straight and respond freely.
+My goal is not to malign her but to try to set the record straight and respond freely.